Intersections of quadrics, moment-angle manifolds, and Hamiltonian-minimal Lagrangian embeddings: Topology of Lagrangian submanifolds

-Both examples of H-minimal Lagrangian embeddings given by Proposition~\ref{1qemb} are well known.
-In fact, $S^{m-1}\times S^1$ admits a Lagrangian embedding in~$\C^m$ for odd $m$ (see~\cite{nemi09}), but we do not know if it can be made H-minimal.
-The Klein bottle $\mathcal K^m$ with even $m$ does not admit Lagrangian embeddings in~$\C^m$~(see~\cite{nemi09} and~\cite{Sh}). \end{example}
+Both examples of $H$-minimal Lagrangian embeddings given by Proposition~\ref{1qemb} are well known.
+In fact, $S^{m-1}\times S^1$ admits a Lagrangian embedding in~$\C^m$ for odd $m$ (see~\cite{nemi09}), but we do not know if it can be made $H$-minimal.
+The Klein bottle $\mathcal K^m$ with even $m$ does not admit Lagrangian embeddings in~$\C^m$ (see~\cite{nemi09} and~\cite{Sh}). \end{example}

-\begin{example}[two quadrics] In the case $m-n=2$, we may describe the topology of $\mathcal R$ and $N$ completely by analysing the canonical form of $\mathcal R$ given by~\eqref{canform} and the action of two commuting involutions on it.
+\begin{example}[two quadrics] In the case $m-n=2$, the topology of $\mathcal R$ and $N$ can be described completely by analysing the action of the two commuting involutions on the intersection of quadrics.

-First, using Proposition~\ref{canform}, we write $\mathcal R$ in the form
+First, using Proposition~\ref{propcf}, we write $\mathcal R$ in the form